tdensmore/katacoda/katacodacomtdensmorepods-lab-2/step1.md

-In ours earlier Pods lab, we
+In ours earlier Pods lab, we explored running pods.
+Pods are very useful for providing structure to containers, but if a pod fails it will not be restarted.

+To remedy this, Kubernetes created an object called a `Deployment`.
+Deployments are specifications for running one or more pods, and methods to **keep them running**.

 To run a Kubernetes deployment from the command-line:

 `kubectl run nginx --image=nginx --port 80`{{execute}}

-You just deployed your first application by creating a deployment.

-This command automatically performed a few things for you:
+Congrats, you have just created your first pod deployment.
+The `run` command automatically performed a few things for you:

-* it searched for a suitable node where to run the application (although we have only 1 available node)
+* it searched for a suitable node to run the pod
-* it scheduled the application to run on that Node
+* it scheduled the pod to run on that Node
-* it configured the cluster to reschedule the instance on a new Node when needed
+* it configured the cluster to restart / reschedule the pod when needed

 To verify that the command created a deployment: